jshah/jshah.github.io/_posts/2022-06-20-collaboration-vs-innovation.md

 I’ve seen a similar tradeoff between collaboration and innovation at startups.
 Teams often try to optimize for both by collaborating to develop an innovative solution.
 It’s a reasonable strategy for startups that want to gain market share but also want each member to gain knowledge for the future.

 However, this poses a dilemma as innovation usually comes in the form of creative solutions, and highly collaborative groups don’t usually come up with the best solution.
-From this [study](https://sloanreview.mit.edu/article/improving-the-rhythm-of-your-collaboration/) from MIT Sloan, “groups with constant interaction were the most consistent, producing a higher average quality of solution but finding the very best ones much less frequently.”
+From the [Improving the Rhythm of Your Collaboration](https://sloanreview.mit.edu/article/improving-the-rhythm-of-your-collaboration/) study from MIT Sloan, “groups with constant interaction were the most consistent, producing a higher average quality of solution but finding the very best ones much less frequently.”
 In other words, solving a problem as a group will slow you down on your way to finding the most innovative solution.

 ## The Problem at Startups